Pacific Offshore

 Panelists:

-- Grace Chang, Senior Science Advisor, Technical Director - Marine Sciences and Engineering, Integral Consulting
+- Grace Chang, Senior Science Advisor, Director of Research and Development, Integral Consulting

 - Garry George, Senior Director, Climate Strategy, National Audubon Society